-Individual and team applications are invited for the position of editor of Sociology of Race and Ethnicity, a journal of the American Sociological Association’s Section on Racial and Ethnic Minorities (SREM), Sociology of Race and Ethnicity (SRE) brings together the highest quality sociological research on race and ethnicity.
-It is published four times per year.
+Individual and team applications are invited for the position of editor of Sociology of Race and Ethnicity, a journal of the American Sociological Association’s Section on Racial and Ethnic Minorities (SREM).
+Sociology of Race and Ethnicity (SRE) brings together the highest quality sociological research on race and ethnicity.
+It is published quarterly each year.

-The official term for the new editors will begin in January 2021.
-The editorial transition will begin in 2020.
-The editors’ term is for three years (2021-2023), with a possible extension of up to an additional two years.
+The official term for the new editors will begin in January 2022.
+The editorial transition will begin in 2021.
+The new editors will work with the current editors in 2021 to ensure a smooth transition.
+The new editors’ term is for three years (2022-2024), with a possible extension of up to an additional two years.

-SRE received more than 200 submissions in 2017.
+SRE has steadily witnessed increased submissions since its founding, receiving approximately 200 submissions each year, and is on track to surpass that mark in the current year.
 The editors are expected to secure timely and appropriate reviews and make the final decision on manuscripts, informing both the author(s) and reviewers of the final disposition.
 The editors are also responsible for maintaining the high standards of ASA journals, ensuring that issues are filled within the annual page allotments, and preventing a long backlog of articles for either review or publication.
 The editor must show openness to communicating with scholars about diverse ideas, openness to a diverse range of methodologies, and eagerness to continue building the journal’s reputation.

 - established record of scholarship,

 - evidence of understanding the mission of the journal and its operation, indicated by experience with the journal across any of a wide variety of activities (submission, reviewing, editorial board experience),

 - assessment of the present state of the journal, its strengths and challenges, and a vision for the journal’s future,

 - openness to different methods, theories, and approaches to sociology,